mochajs/mocha/docs/index.md

 [You should _always_ quote your globs in npm scripts][article-globbing].
 If you use double quotes or single quotes, the [`node-glob`][npm-glob] module will handle its expansion.
+Single quotes are not supported on Windows.
+Note that UNIX shells will perform
+[parameter expansion](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_02_03)
-Single quotes are not supported on Windows, so you should avoid them.
-Note that UNIX shells will perform [parameter expansion](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_02_03) within double quotes, so avoid using a dollar sign or backslash in any of your paths if you want to support UNIX.
+within double quotes, so avoid using a dollar sign or backslash in any of your paths if you want to support UNIX.